sgeb/gradle-native-artifacts-plugin/README.md

 nativeArtifacts {
     my_liba {
-        from libraries.libA { it instanceof StaticLibrary }
+        from libraries.libA { it instanceof StaticLibraryBinary }
     }
 }